To encourage the development of future leaders in medicine

 The purpose of these annual awards is to encourage the development of future leaders in medicine, through public recognition and financial support of undergraduate and postgraduate medical trainees who have demonstrated interest in/aptitude for leadership.

-Each award is accompanied by up to $3,000 in funding to support learners’ proposed leadership activities, e.g., leadership conferences (including registration, travel and accommodation), formal leadership education at an accredited educational institution, or for a leadership elective (with defined leadership development goals).
+Each award is accompanied by up to $3,000 in funding to support learners’ proposed leadership training and/or volunteer activities, with defined leadership development goals, e.g., formal leadership training at an accredited educational institution, a leadership elective, participation at a leadership conference; or a leadership role in a volunteer project that benefits the medical education community and/or the broader community.